flecoqui/CognitiveServices/CSAudioTool/README.md

 # Features area

-The Adaptive Streaming Tool (CSAudioTool) is an Open Source command line tool supporting several features.
+The Cognitive Service Audio Tool (CSAudioTool) is an Open Source command line tool supporting several features.
 This chapter describes how to launch a feature from a command line.

-##  Push feature:
+##  Transcript feature:
 This feature pushes a Smooth Streaming VOD asset towards Live ingestion point to emulate a Live Channel based on VOD Asset.
 The Live ingestion point can be either an IIS Media Services or an Azure Media Services ingestion point.

 ### Syntax

-    CSAudioTool --push     --input <inputLocalISMFile> --output <outputLiveUri>
+    CSAudioTool --parse     --input <inputLocalISMFile> --output <outputLiveUri>
             [--minbitrate <bitrate b/s>  --maxbitrate <bitrate b/s> --loop <loopCounter>] [--name <service name> --counterperiod <periodinseconds>]
             [--tracefile <path> --tracesize <size in bytes> ]